MRINALPRAKASHFSD/MINI_PROJECT_PARADIGM_SHIFT/backend/Ishaanparashar.md

 or compromising the user experience on either side.
 Versioning becomes a nightmare because web updates are instantaneous, whereas mobile apps suffer from "version fragmentation" where users may not update for months.
+This reality forces the backend to support legacy endpoints indefinitely to avoid breaking older